Robert-Rousset/MMM-Farm-App/README.md

 This project took a lot of communication and colaboration.
 It taught us a lot about the use of GitHub in a team and making sure that we worked together at the same times to help each other and not have any commit issues etc. We worked well as a team and allowed everyones voice to be heard and there was never a hindering dispute among members.

-Heres the link to our deployed application: https://robert-rousset.github.io/MMM-Farm-App/
+# Server-Side-API's

 Api's we used:  Google Maps API (Geocoder, Directions API and the Google maps library: Places.) all for location and time of arrival.

 SmtpJS for sending emails.

+# Deployed Links

+Heres the link to our deployed application: https://robert-rousset.github.io/MMM-Farm-App/

+Here are our presentation slides: https://docs.google.com/presentation/d/1TOI4Mb2ITdb7At_cBC2QxSECacU1FhzrWbOqdyjy30g/edit?usp=sharing

 ![Sreenshot](./Images/Screenshot.png)